example42/Example42-tutorials/slides/PuppetTutorial/08_ResourcesReference.md

 #### Inspect existing resource types

-To interactively inspect and modify your system's resources
+To interactively inspect and modify our system's resources

     puppet resource <type> [name]

-Remember you can use the same command to CHANGE your resources attibutes:
+Remember we can use the same command to CHANGE our resources attibutes:

     puppet resource <type> <name> [attribute=value] [attribute2=value2]